 "Nuptial gift giving is an excellent vehicle to test sexual selection theory.
 Male nuptial gifts have primarily served as a case example to study theories of sexual selection."

 "We have initial information on absorption rates of internal spermatophores and on the usage rates in oogenesis of materials from both internal and external donations.
 Most of these data come from radiolabel experiments.
 Males are labeled with radioactive amino acids and mated with females; then eggs and/or females are tested for radioactivity at intervals after mating."

 Perform this word-stunt now: point to the ceiling and bellow: "This ceiling does not literally exist!".
-You have committed a referential contradiction.
+You've committed a referential contradiction.
 Next, look at what a biologist is holding between a pair of forceps.
-Point to this object which has been taken from a male of a gift-giving species and scream: "That nuptial gift does not literally exist!".
+Point to this object which has been removed from a male of a gift-giving species and scream: "That nuptial gift does not literally exist!".
 Now, point to a gift-giving insect and assert: "That organism of a gift-giving species does not literally exist!".
 My regrets to you, you - too - may be a Khuno.
-(According to him, the latter 2 existents are non-cognitive chunks of literal nothingness - because they are described by the anathemized, sexual selection terms: nuptial gifts and gift giving.)
+(According to him, the latter 2 existents are non-cognitive chunks of literal nothingness - because they are denoted by the anathemized, sexual selection terms: nuptial gifts and gift giving.)

 "The antiquity of spermatophores within Insecta means that the potential for male nutrient donations via the spermatophore or similar accessory gland secretions is probably at least as old as the class."

 If these gifts were figments of someone's imagination, then how did they originate in the freakin' Triassic era, functioning in the mating systems of a bewildering variety of insect (and arachnid) species for ~500M years?